Research and essays about social, political and economic change

 Economic Growth Resources http://www.bris.ac.uk/Depts/Economics/Growth/ "These pages are designed as a resource for researchers studying economic growth"

-Center for Social and Demographic Analysis Working Papers. http://www.albany.edu/csda/workpap.html see Does Economic Inequality Promote Economic Growth?
+Center for Social and Demographic Analysis Working Papers. http://csda.albany.edu/workpapers.asp see Does Economic Inequality Promote Economic Growth?
 A Cross-National Time-Series Analysis by Lawrence E. Raffalovich, University at Albany, SUNY.
 Paper number 2000-6.

 Social Science Research Network Economic Growth papers http://www.ssrn.com/link/economic-growth.html papers about econ growth.
 For example, How Robust Is The Relationship Between Economic Freedom And Economic Growth, JAN-EGBERT STURM and JAKOB DE HAAN. and Structural Change and Economic Growth, JOHN LAITNER.
 The working papers can be downloaded.
 For accepted papers, you can only see the abstract.
 But authors email addresses are listed.
 Specific papers listed on this page are continuously updated.

-Papers on the Strategy of Reforms http://econ-server.umd.edu/~murrell/ see research / then 'reform strategies'. several papers analyzing the strategy of reform in transition countries" by peter murrell, including Evolution in Economics and in the Economic Reform of the Centrally Planned Economies and others.
+Papers on the Strategy of Reforms http://econ-server.umd.edu/~murrell/ see research / then 'reform strategies'. several papers analyzing the strategy of reform in transition countries" by peter murrell, including Evolution in Economics and in the Economic Reform of the Centrally Planned Economies and others

 Jamus Jerome Lim's research page http://www.jamus.name/ especially see a couple of papers, Role of State and East Asia in the New Economy